Strong SDP based bounds on the cutwidth of a graph: Computational experiments

-Among the graphs considered in~\cite{coudert2016}, the densest instance has 22~vertices and 49~edges, i.e., a density of approximately 21\%.
-Most of the instances have densities much below 20\% or even below 10\%.
-As we want to evaluate our bounds for graphs with various densities, and in particular for dense graphs, we generated instances according to well established models: Erd\H{o}s-R{\'e}nyi graphs and random geometric graphs.
+It is expected that the MCP on denser graphs is much more challenging to be solved by MILP-based approaches, whereas our SDP-based approach is little to no impacted by density.
+As such, its relevance for computing lower bounds for the MCP becomes much greater for denser instances, on which existing algorithms struggle.
+To do experiments on graphs with various densities, we generated instances according to well established models: Erd\H{o}s-R{\'e}nyi graphs and random geometric graphs.

 An Erdős-Rényi graph $G(n,p)$ is a random graph with $n$ vertices generated by including each possible edge with probability $p$ (independent from the inclusion of other edges).
 Our set is composed of $30$ Erdős-Rényi graphs $G(n,p)$ with $n \in \{20,30,40,50\}$ and $p \in \{0.3,0.4,0.5,0.6,0.7,0.8,0.9\}$.